 \subsection{Newsvendor}

-\textbf{Problem Setting:} The classic newsvendor problem is used to illustrate the proposed approach.
-Each day, a newsvendor purchases $y$ newspapers at unit-cost $c$.
+\textbf{Problem Setting:} The classic newsvendor problem illustrates the proposed approach.
+Each day, a newsvendor purchases $y$ newspapers at unit cost $c$.
 The vendor is budget-constrained, so they can only purchase at most $u$ papers.
 After purchasing, the vendor sells as many papers as possible for a unit price of $q$.
 When the day is done, the vendor can return the papers at a salvage price $r < c$.
-Suppose the vendor observes contextual information $\bs{x}$ before purchasing the paper.
+Suppose the vendor observes contextual information $\bs{x}$ before purchasing the papers.
 For example, $\bs{x}$ could represent the day of the week, the weather, and sales from previous days.
 The demand for the papers $\omega$ is unknown at the time of purchase.
-Thus, the newsvendor wishes to solve
+Thus, the newsvendor wishes to solve:

 where $ Q(y, \omega) = \min_{z \geq 0, w \geq 0} \ - q z - r w \quad \textit{s.t.} \quad z \leq \omega, \ z + w \leq y$.
 The decision variables $z$ and $w$ represent the quantities of papers sold and salvaged, respectively.
 We consider the following problem parameter setting $(c, q, r, u) = (1.0, 1.05, 0.1, 60.0)$.